The ability to drive a car is something that many of us take for granted.

 Make It A Discussion, Not A Demand

 No matter when the discussion takes place, it is important that the conversation not look or feel like a confrontation.
-People often have an emotional attachment to driving — equating it to freedom and independence — and the idea of giving it up could be troubling.
+People often have an emotional attachment to driving — equating it to freedom and independence — and the idea of giving that up could be troubling.

-Engaging through a 1-on-1 conversation with a close family member or friend, as opposed to a sudden group intervention, can go a long way toward making the individual feel comfortable talking openly about the topic.
+Making it a 1-on-1 conversation with a close family member or friend, as opposed to a sudden group intervention, can go a long way toward making the individual feel comfortable talking openly about the topic.

 Avoid Accusation & Blame

-Another way to prevent the conversation from becoming a confrontation is to avoid talk that implies blame or bad driving accusations.
+Another way to prevent the conversation from becoming a confrontation is to avoid saying anything that implies blame or sounds like an accusation.
+After all, hanging up the keys is not a matter of anyone being wrong, but of everyone being safe.

 There are several ways to approach the conversation in a non-confrontational way:

-• Focus on the facts of the situation and the consequences moving forward, not blame for the past.
+- Focus on the facts of the situation and the consequences moving forward, not blame for the past.

-• Assure them that you are on their side and will help them figure out a plan to move forward together.
+- Assure them that you are on their side and will help them figure out a plan to move forward together.

 Another effective strategy can be to frame the discussion with your own worries about driving.
 If one side of the conversation admits to having concerns about their ability to react in an emergency, such as a child running out into the street, then the other person may feel more comfortable acknowledging their own fears and experiences too.

-Call in a Professional
+Call In a Professional

 If someone’s driving has become unsafe, but they refuse to stop driving, there are alternatives to hiding the keys or disabling the vehicle.